 People who have pain from cancer that has spread to the bones may find drugs called bisphosphonates helpful.
 As well as helping to reduce pain, bisphosphonates can also strengthen the affected bones.
-Bisphosphonates may be given as a drip into a vein, usually once a month, or as tablets.
+You can have them as a drip into a vein, usually once a month, or as tablets.
 An example of this type of drug is zoledronic acid.

 Back to top

-Some people worry that if they’re started on low doses of antidepressants for nerve pain, it’s because their doctor thinks they’re depressed, but this isn’t the case; research has shown that low doses of antidepressants are effective for nerve pain, but higher doses are needed to treat depression.
+Some people worry that if they are given anti-depressants for nerve pain, it’s because their doctor thinks they’re depressed.
+This is not the reason.
+Research has shown that low doses of anti-depressants are effective for nerve pain.
+Higher doses are needed to treat depression.

-Some people find that the antidepressant amitriptyline can make them feel sleepier or slightly ‘hungover’.
-If this happens to you, let your doctor or nurse know.
-You should also make sure you take the dose at night to prevent you from feeling drowsy during the day.
+Some people find that the anti-depressant amitriptyline can make them feel sleepier or slightly ‘hungover’.
+If this happens to you, tell your doctor or nurse.
+Take the dose at night to stop you feeling drowsy during the day.

-When pain is due to an underlying infection, your doctor will likely prescribe you antibiotics to treat the infection.
+When pain is caused by an infection, for example an infected wound, your doctor may prescribe antibiotics to treat the infection.

-If muscle spasms are making your pain worse, you may have a short course of a drug, such as diazepam (Valium®), baclofen (Lioresal®) or clonazepam (Rivotril®), to help relax the muscles.
+If muscle spasms are making your pain worse, you may have a short course of a muscle relaxant drug.
+This could be diazepam (Valium®), baclofen (Lioresal®), hyoscine butylbromide (Buscopan®) or clonazepam (Rivotril®).
+They help relax the muscles.

 You may have other medicines that are not mentioned here.